FJose-Medina/FJMWorldCup/Readme.md

 ## Project Description

 New Live
-Football World Cup Score Board
+Football World Cup Score Board, The project contains three classes: Team, Match, and ScoreBoard.

 ## Team
 Represents a football team and contains the team's name and the number of goals scored.